manishdwibedy/QualiMed/INSTALLATION.md

 #### **Step 1: Project Setup**

-1. Create a new folder for the project on your machine (e.g., `test-case-generator`).
+1. Create a new folder for the project on your machine (e.g., `qualimed`).
 2. Inside this folder, create the complete directory structure and all the files provided by the application (`App.tsx`, `index.html`, `components/RequirementInput.tsx`, etc.).
 3. Copy and paste the content for each file into its corresponding newly created file.